mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 These repertoires become public, and are in part socially motivated, via the process of playtesting.

-The process of feedback, recognising and valuing the merging areas of specialistation and expertise helps the dvelopment of diverse practices [@digiacomo_relational_2016-1].
+The process of feedback, recognising and valuing the merging areas of specialisation and expertise helps the development of diverse practices [@digiacomo_relational_2016-1].
 The specialisation contributes to possibilities of relational agency for the learning environment as a whole.
-It exists as a form of identity within an individuals repertoire and for others to draw on as an affordence of the learning system.
+It exists as a form of identity within an individuals repertoire and for others to draw on as an affordance of the learning system.

-The awareness of and conversations about maker styles and related side-missions created in this reseach are potential powerful tool to support this process in novice game making communities.
+The awareness of and conversations about maker styles and related side-missions created in this research are potential powerful tool to support this process in novice game making communities.

 <!-- Hence the next section.
 An attempt a synthesis of diverse pedagogical elements  - DOES IT? -->